danielb42/whiteflag/README.md

 }
 ```

-### With long, required flags and 'Usage' output
+### With long+required+default flags and nice 'Usage' output
 The next snippet will print the sum of two integers given through `-x` and `-y`.
-Let's also associate long flags to the short flags so we could equivalently run the snippet with `--first` and `--second`.
-**Aliasing flags makes them known to the Usage/Help text generation.**
+Let's also associate long flags to the short flags so we could equivalently run the snippet with `--first` and `--second`. **Aliasing flags makes them known to the Usage/Help text generation.**

 ```golang
 package main